Who We Are

 - Fairness- justice, equity, procedural objectiveness, consistency, non- prejudice

-- Openness- accommodating diversity and different opinions, liberal mindedness, receptive to new ideas, cultures and peoples.
+- Openness- embracing diversity, different opinions, new ideas, cultures and people

 How We are Governed